 Every 10–15 years, it needs to be replastered, which costs $12,000–$20,000 on average.
 The pool also uses more electricity and chemicals on a daily basis.

-River Pools manufactures and installs fiberglass pools, and if you want to learn more about how concrete stacks up against fiberglass, you can also read this article briefly comparing the three pool types or download our ebook.
+River Pools manufactures and installs fiberglass pools, and if you want to learn more about how concrete stacks up against fiberglass, read this article which briefly compares the three main inground pool types, or download our free ebook below.